bwvoss/failure-patterns-essay/README.md

 end
 ```

-At this point, alarms should be going off in our head, but it's really not that painful yet.
 What we've done is a very natural progression in most projects: get the happy path out the door, setup exception notification, and fix the errors as they come in.
-By the time we realize the missing encapsulations, it'll probably be too late for an affordable refactor.
+It seems reasonable, but let's look at some patterns in the code and progression:

+1. Failure becomes more complex as the system grows
+2. If 1 is true, then failures are less complex in smaller systems
+3. Handling failure adds complexity and cost to the system
+4. If 1 and 3 are true, then the larger the system gets, the more complex and costly failure handling will become
+5. The system will still be used by customers even if it is experiencing partial or total failure.
+6. If 5 is true, then the product should be expected to satisfy a set of use cases during failure.
-We have nearly the same amount of error handling code as we do happy path code, and we are only handling a fraction of all possible errors.

-Our module's post-conditions are fairly complex.
-Sometimes we return nil.
-Sometimes we return an object that has a message for the user.
+We can see these patterns hold: there is nearly the same amount of error handling code as we do happy path code, and we are only handling a fraction of all possible errors.
+Our module's post-conditions are complex:  sometimes we return nil, an object that has a message for the user or the real value.
 Sometimes we use begin/rescue for flow control.
-Sometimes we use conditionals.
-Luckily we are consistent that if something is wrong, we stop the flow of execution, but that is not enforced and will easily be changed depending on what the next error is we have to fix (like if the response has no 'rows' key, we may default that fetch to an empty array).

-While our users aren't seeing stack traces spewed onto their screens, we loose transparency and metrics.
-One benefit of an exception notifier is the transparency it provides on how our system operates.
-Swallowing errors or using guards doesn't fix the system, they just make the error notifier stop notifying.
-The team's understanding of the system is inconsistent with reality.

-We keep adding features, and as exceptions pop-up, we keep fixing them.
-Meanwhile, lacking an abstraction to deal with error means the other features being built will repeat this process.

-### A checkin with the assumptions

-Still true to the assumptions of failure in software, the error handling has increased the complexity of our code and as our codebase grows, the complexity of the error and how we handle them increase.
+Sometimes we use conditionals -- and this is only the first round of fixes based on failure.

-The error handling we did put in place, though, gracefully degraded features, while allowing the user to explore other parts of the system.
-We haven't really explored the opportunity that handling failure can provide, but the product can still satisfy a set of use cases during partial failure.
+The error handling we did put in place, though, allows graceful degredation of certain features, allowing the user to properly use the application in some capacity.
+The negative to this, though, is that by capturing errors and not re-raising them, we lose the transparency and metrics exception notification provides.

-According to our principles, the codebase is growing, so the cost of handling error will continue to increase, and so will the complexity of our code.
-What we need is a way to keep the cost and complexity of handing failure rise exponentially as more errors are fixed, or as the system grows.

 ### How To Handle Failure

+Unless we stop and consider some basic error handling abstractions, more modules will be added to the system and are doomed to repeat the above process.
+The larger the system gets, the more we will be unable to safely and clearly apply many levels of fault tolerance.
+What we need is to learn about how to handle failure a more mature way.

 > While few people would claim the software they produce and the hardware it runs on never fails, it is not uncommon to design a software architecture under the presumption that everything will work.